timveil/hive-jdbc-uber-jar/README.md

     null
     ```

-## IntelliJ DataGrip (as of version 2016.3)
+## JetBrains DataGrip (as of version 2016.3)
-Below is an example configuration using IntelliJ [Data Grip](https://www.jetbrains.com/datagrip/) against a kerberized cluster:
+Below is an example configuration using JetBrains [Data Grip](https://www.jetbrains.com/datagrip/) against a kerberized cluster:

 1. `kinit` with an appropriate principal and launch DataGrip